Young Manchester

 Reapplication Policy

-Organizations can reapply in subsequent funding rounds.
+Organisations can reapply in subsequent funding rounds.
 Young Manchester encourages learning from feedback and strengthening proposals based on youth panel input.
-No specified waiting period between applications for different programs.
+No specified waiting period between applications for different programmes.

 Application Success Factors